Unlocking the Power of Java Interfaces

 Unlike abstract classes, interfaces cannot be instantiated on their own.
 Instead, other classes must implement them using the implements

 keyword.
 This allows the implementing class to provide its own implementation of the interface’s abstract methods.
-Let’s take a look at an example where the Rectangle

-class implements the Polygon
+public class Rectangle implements Polygon {

 The Flexibility of Multiple Interface Implementation

 One of the key benefits of Java interfaces is that a class can implement multiple interfaces.
 This enables a class to adhere to multiple contracts, making it more versatile and reusable.
-For instance, a class can implement both the Polygon

 Extending Interfaces